 Box breathing can be particularly helpful during long races or training sessions when you need to maintain focus and control your breath.
 Incorporate this technique into your pre-race routine or use it during difficult stretches of your race to help you stay centered and in control.

-In conclusion, shallow breathing can make you slow, but by practicing diaphragmatic breathing, controlling your breathing rate, and focusing on exhaling fully, you can increase your endurance and improve your performance.
-Remember, the key to effective breathing is to make it a habit.
+Shallow breathing can make you slow, but by practicing diaphragmatic breathing (which can lower blood pressure), controlling your breathing rate, and focusing on exhaling fully, you can increase your endurance and improve your performance.
+Remember, the key to combatting shallow breathing is to make it a habit.
 Practice these tips every day, and soon they’ll become second nature.

 Breathing drills are a critical component of endurance racing, helping you regulate your breath, conserve energy, and perform at your best.
 When you improve your breathing, you can improve your lung capacity, reduce fatigue, and power through even the most challenging races.